IgaoGuru/lavender-garden/_notes/what pupose does this garden serve.md

 ---
-title: Purpose of this Digital Garden
+title: what purpose does this garden serve
 ---

 I hope you are familiar with the concept of [[Digital Garden]]s.